Joining the Plan

 3.

-Employees decide on their salary contribution.
+Employees decide the amount of their contribution.

 4.